GoldenZephyr/heracles/README.md

 If you don't have a scene graph to test with, you can use a large example scene graph [here](https://drive.google.com/file/d/1aktyS792PUrj2ACRu1DoxMGse55GWloB/view?usp=drive_link).
 This scene graph has 2D places and objects, and 3D places (that don't make much sense), but no regions or rooms.

-The script `examples/dsg_test.py` is a small example of loading an existing scene graph file into a graph database and running some simple queries.
-You can run it in interaction mode (`ipython3 -i heracles/examples/dsg_test.py`) and then try executing some of the other example queries below.
+This repo contains an example scene graph as well.

 ## Demo - Loading a Scene Graph
 We provide a demo program that loads a scene graph from file, encodes it into a database, and performs a simple query for validation.
 The demo program is implemented with interactive mode in mind to make it easy to try other kinds of queries.

 ### Environment Variables
 We expect certain environment variables to be set, listed below. `HERACLES\_NEO4J\_URI` can alternatively be provided via the command line.
 An example of `HERACLES\_NEO4J\_URI` is `neo4j://127.0.0.1:7688`.